t3w3ll/t3w3ll/README.md

 - 👋 Hi, I’m @t3w3ll
 - 👀 I’m interested in ...
 Python Bash and Powershell
 - 🌱 I’m currently learning ...
 Network Automation using Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... not quite there yet, soon I hope.
 - 📫 How to reach me ...

 <!---